Written by Sophie Down | February 26, 2015

 So, if you’re serious about reviewing your recruitment process, you need to consider both attracting candidates to your vacancies and managing them whilst they are in your database.

-And this is where an applicant tracking system (ATS) can help tenfold.
+And this is where an applicant tracking system software (ATS software) can help tenfold.

 There’s a plethora of information available on how an ATS can add value to an organisation.
 If you’re new to recruitment software, here, we share with you a quick overview of what an ATS is, why it’s useful and what you may wish to consider.